debbiediscovers/twitter/README.md

 192.30.252.154
 </code></pre>

-To add a "sub-domain" (e.g."twitter.debbiediscovers.com"), point your CNAME (without the WWW) to your Github Pages default domain (debbiediscovers.github.io).
+To add a "sub-domain" (e.g."twitter.debbiediscovers.com"), point your CNAME (without the WWW) to your Github Pages default domain (debbiediscovers.github.io).(Note that your CNAME cannot point to more than one domain.If, like mine, it is already pointing somewhere else, you have to do a redirect instead of changing your DNS records.

-If you use Bluehost for example, don't create subdomain as Bluehost will add a folder in your public directory and there will be a conflict.
-Just change the CNAME.
+Go to Settings and fill in your custom domain.

 ## Misc